the-events-calendar/image-widget/readme.txt

 *NEW: The Image Widget has been UPGRADED to work with WordPress 3.5+!!!*

-Simple image widget that uses native Wordpress upload thickbox to add image widgets to your site.
+A simple image widget that uses the native WordPress media manager to add image widgets to your site.

 * MU Compatible
 * Handles image resizing and alignment